eclipsesource/tabris-decorators/README.md

 });
 ```

 Where `ExtendingTypeToInject` needs to be compatible to TypeToInject.
-This is guarenteed to be the case if `SomeType` IS `TypeToInject`, extends `TypeToInject`, implements it as an interface, or simply has the same structure.
+This is guaranteed to be the case if `SomeType` IS `TypeToInject`, extends `TypeToInject`, implements it as an interface, or simply has the same structure.
 The IDE will warn you if they aren't compatible.

 A  `param` will be given to the injection handler only if the `@inject(param)` decorator is used, or if `inject(type, param)` is called.